City As Music

 when public-speaking we speak to the back of the room, to the last person listening.
 We affect the sound and listen for a reaction.
 Sound asserts our existence and triggers interaction, community and dialogue.Soundscape: Bells were the loudest man-made sound before gunpowder.
 The sound of bells define the country parish, as a means of timekeeping, marking of special events, and warning.
 Now many loud small explosions – internal combustion engines – and droning fans are constants in the urban soundscape.

-The notion of protected, humane space – space where one is dignified as a human being – peace in its many dimensions including a quiet serenity of acoustics where one can ‘hear oneself think’ – is at the heart of an architect’s craft – in this way we add value.
+The notion of protected, humane space – space where one is dignified as a human being – peace in its many meanings and dimensions – including a quiet serenity of acoustics where one can ‘hear oneself think’ – is at the heart of an architect’s craft – in this way we add value.
 So in determining space – setting the spatial boundaries not only within our buildings but in the spaces between our built intervention and the next – we are reflecting peace or noise back onto itself, as well as creating new resonant frequencies and our own activities.

 The sound of the city: poised in our quiet balloon: traffic, fans, mechanical noise, the sound of human activity- yet the determining maximum size of a city is its water supply: cities are founded on water.
 London is founded on water, connected geographically, not only in its thirsty population’s health but also in its historic prosperity through water – trade, communication and political influence.